-The Optimus can be used with a UA:237 90 mm foam windshield, which will reduce the noise levels generated by air turbulence over the microphone capsule.
+The instrument can be used with a UA:237 90mm foam windshield, which will reduce the noise levels generated by air turbulence over the microphone capsule.
 It can also help protect the microphone capsule from dust and fluids, which can affect the performance of the instrument.